CAJan93/docker_cheat_sheet/golang/cheat_sheet.md

 ## 1.5.
 Tags

-Metainformation about a field in a struct.
+Meta information about a field in a struct.
 Can be accessed via reflections

 ```golang
 type T struct {